tbsiqueira/docker-4-drupal-custom/README.md

 ## Assumptions

-This docker4drupal custom config assumes a couple of things:
+This `docker-4-drupal-custom` config assumes a couple of things:

 1. We removed the `docker-compose.override.yml` file because this should be a copy/paste docker stack;
 2. When using Xdebug, the `IDE_KEY` is fixed to `phpstorm`, feel free to change it;